praxis/praxis-site/docs/gettingStarted/buildingCRUD.md

   end
 ```

-This specifies that creating a post is be done through a `POST` verb to the collection url (`/posts`), and successful creation will return a `204 Created` response containing a Location header of the href for the created resource.
+This specifies that creating a post is done through a `POST` verb to the collection url (`/posts`), and successful creation will return a `204 Created` response containing a Location header of the href for the created resource.
 Otherwise it will respond with a `400 Bad Request` if the request couldn't be completed (with the included information as to why not).

 If we're good with this fairly standard RESTful practice, the only thing that this needs to be completed is to define what payload attributes we want to accept to create a `Post`.

 If we follow the INPUTS==OUTPUT best practices, we want to accept a payload that has a `title`, a `contents` and an `author` (with this attribute also matching a subset of the original `User` MediaType).
 So, in the more pure Praxis style, here's how the payload would be designed: